hyperledger-labs/blockchain-explorer/README.md

 - `\l`  View created fabricexplorer database.
 - `\d`  View created tables.

+If your Postgresql configured with TLS, read link [how to configure connection to Postgresql with TLS](./app/persistence/postgreSQL/CONFIGURE-TLS-CONNECTION-TO-POSTGRESQL.md)

 <a name="Authorization-Configuration" />

 # 5.1 Authorization Configuration    <!-- do not remove this comment, ensure there is a blank line before each heading -->